HiGR: Industrial-Scale Hierarchical Generative Slate Recommendation Framework in Tencent: Experiments

-To investigate the scalability of our proposed framework, we evaluated the convergence loss and NDCG@5 metric of HiGR across a wide spectrum of model sizes, ranging from 0.05B to 2B parameters.
-As illustrated in Figure \ref{scale}, the results exhibit a distinct linear trajectory on a logarithmic scale, indicating a power-law relationship between model capacity and performance.
-This property is particularly pivotal for industrial applications, as it implies that performance gains are predictable and can be consistently achieved by scaling up model capacity, thereby providing a reliable pathway to enhance recommendation quality in large-scale scenarios.
+To investigate the scalability of our proposed framework, we evaluated the loss and NDCG@5 of HiGR across a broad spectrum of model sizes, spanning 0.05B to 2B parameters.
+As shown in Figure \ref{scale}, the results exhibit a clear linear trajectory on a logarithmic scale, revealing a power-law relationship between model capacity and performance.
+This property is critical for industrial applications, as it implies that predictable performance gains can be consistently achieved by scaling model capacity, thereby offering a reliable pathway to improve recommendation quality in large-scale scenarios.